Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

   #set text(size: 20pt)
   #strong[Payment Subscription Smart Contract]]
 #v(10pt)
+\

 #set heading(numbering: "1.")

 = Overview
 \

-This Payment Subscription Smart Contract is developed using Aiken to facilitate automated recurring payments between Subscribers and Merchants on the Cardano blockchain.
-This smart contract enables users to set up, manage, and cancel subscriptions directly from their wallets.
+This Payment Subscription Smart Contract is developed using Aiken it is designed to facilitate automated recurring payments between subscribers and merchants on the Cardano blockchain.
+This contract empowers users to seamlessly set up, manage, and cancel their subscriptions directly from their wallets.
+It ensures secure and efficient transactions by automating the process of paying subscription fees, updating service metadata, and handling cancellations, all within a decentralized framework.
+#pagebreak()

 = Architecture